Jana-Marie/LAEMP-Prism/README.md

 Source location: https://github.com/Jana-Marie/LAEMP-Prism/
-As per CERN-OHL-S v2 section 4, should You produce hardware based on this source, You must where practicable maintain the Source Location visible on the external case of LÄMP-Prism or other products you make using this source
+As per CERN-OHL-S v2 section 4, should You produce hardware based on this source, You must where practicable maintain the Source Location visible on the external case of LAEMP-Prism or other products you make using this source